Digital accessibility in the workplace: A guide to digital accessibility

 This results in principles for inclusive web design, including the areas of perceptibility, usability and comprehensibility.
 By taking into account a wide range of needs and implementing the following design principles, we can ensure that all people can benefit equally from the opportunities offered by the Internet:

-- A flexible presentation enables the adjustment of contrast, colors, and text size in order to improve readability for all users.
+A flexible presentation enables the Adjust contrast, colors, and text sizeto improve readability for all users.

 What laws and guidelines are there for accessibility on the Internet?

-WCAG on the other hand are international guidelines that provide detailed instructions and criteria for designing barrier-free web content.
+With the WCAG On the other hand, these are international guidelines that provide detailed instructions and criteria for designing barrier-free web content.
 The subject of these guidelines are four principles (perceptibility, usability, comprehensibility, robustness) and twelve guidelines for designing inclusive websites and barrier-free mobile applications.

-This in turn results in 78 defined success criteria for an accessible website according to the WCAG: Depending on how many of these criteria a homepage meets, a compliance ranking of A to AAA is assigned.
+This in turn results in 78 defined success criteria for an accessible website according to the WCAG: Depending on how many of these criteria a homepage meets, it is assigned a compliance ranking of A to AAA.
 Since the highest level of compliance is rarely achieved, the committee has enshrined level AA in law — in order to find a compromise between optimal accessibility and requirements that can actually be implemented.

 Both laws aim to make content on the Internet accessible to all people — regardless of their personal abilities.